kennydude/reference-cat/README.md

 * Export :(
 * Delete individual references (although the button appears correctly)
-* Any crazy person using ReferenceCat 0.1 will find the files don't open any more and will throw errors.
 * Crazy bugs with things

 ### Things I should change